yuniapak/u1_hw_HOF/readme.md

 ## Instructions

 Follow the directions outlined in each function.
-Keep your code within the sections provided to ensure the tests run properly.
-Do not remove/edit the "module.exports" section.
+Keep your code within the sections provided to ensure the tests run properly. **Do not remove/edit the `module.exports` section.**

 ## Homework Requirements

+There are a total of `8` tests, the last function is a bonus.

-- Complete all 8 functions as outlined.
+- Complete all 7 functions as outlined.
-- Your code must pass all 8 tests when you run `npm test`.
+- Your code must pass all 7 tests when you run `npm test`.

+## Bonus

+- Complete `sortObjectsByValue`

 ## Submission Guidelines